Skip to content

 $ARGUMENTSAction

-Active (auto-invoked when editing .sh, .bash, .zsh, Makefile, or justfile)Apply the conventions below
+Active (auto-invoked when editing .sh, .bash, .zsh, Makefile, or justfile)Apply the active operator contract below

 checkVerify conventions only